cord3c/cord3c-project/README.md

 - *Native support for W3C [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/) (VCs)
   and [Decentralized Identifiers](https://www.w3.org/TR/did-core/)* (DIDs) to make identities and claims about those identities first-class citizen in Corda (aka native SSI for Corda).
 Possibilities are endless by modelling the world from people to objects and relationships among them with DIDs and VCs.
+VCs can be created, signed, exchanged, verified, and saved in a vault not unlike Corda transactions.
+- Focus on W3C standards to (over time)  support a wide range of SSI implementations (soverin,  uport, etc.).
+- Support for [did:web method](https://w3c-ccg.github.io/did-method-web/) to bootstrap DIDs with
+  HTTPS to ease development and avoid relying on other more complex SSI implementation from start.
 - Support for [hashlink](https://tools.ietf.org/html/draft-sporny-hashlink-04) to implement
   [content integrity protection](https://www.w3.org/TR/vc-data-model/#content-integrity-protection)
   for W3C VCs.
-- Letting every Corda Party gain a DID and make it discoverable through the Corda network using [universal resolvers](https://medium.com/decentralized-identity/a-universal-resolver-for-self-sovereign-identifiers-48e6b4a5cc3c).
+- Letting every Corda Party gain a DID and make it discoverable using [universal resolvers](https://medium.com/decentralized-identity/a-universal-resolver-for-self-sovereign-identifiers-48e6b4a5cc3c).
+  An adapter service thereby bridges between network maps and universal resolvers.
 - Allow *end-users and IoT devices carry a DID to participate in transactions*.
 - *JSON as simpler data format* for states and transactions.
 Renders Corda transactions human-readable!
   Non-Java application can start creating, retrieving and verifying data with little effort.